cyeehan/backend-express-coding-test/README.md

-# Disclaimer
+# ❗️ Disclaimer

-This is a backend coding test I passed with 100% in April 2021 for a full-time position as a junior full-stack developer in a Singapore startup company, and lastly received a job offer which I'm grateful for to potentially kickstart my career just after my undergraduate graduation.
+This is a backend coding test I passed with 100% in April 2021 for a full-time position as a **junior full-stack developer** in a Singapore startup company, and lastly received a job offer which I'm grateful for to potentially kickstart my career just after my internship.
 I really enjoyed this coding test so much, and learned new cool stuff within 4 hours given.

-This repository contains the questions and the complete solutions in 2 separate folders obviously.
+This repository contains the **questions** and **complete solutions** in 2 separate folders:

+- `backend-coding-test`
+- `backend-coding-test-complete`

+### ⚙️ How did I solve?

+- Googling skills
+- Good fundamental knowledge of Node.js from recent internship
+- Make use of 3rd-party libraries for solving API-related challenges
+- Interest and the drive in full-stack web development

+### 📔 Things I learned

+- Cleaner codes
+- Explored new libraries: `moment`, `sqlite3`, `supertest`
+- Problem-solving skills
+- Design patterns

+> At last, I didn't decide to join the company and stay in Malaysia despite the fact that the compensation is great for a junior like me, but I'm very thankful for every opportunities I received.

+---

-Feel free to clone and practice Express.js backend web development, happy coding!
+Feel free to clone and practice **Express.js backend web development**.

-**Things I learned:**

-- more clean codes
-- explored new libraries
-- of course, backend knowledge
+Happy coding! 🧘‍♂️

-# Running the project
+# 🚀 Running the project

 To run the project:
   * Clone the git repository